rcmdnk/ec2/README.md

 * template_id: Launch template id.
 * instance_type: Instance type for launch command.
     * If `select` is passed, you can choose the type from the list.
+* spot_instance: Set 1 to launch a spot instance.
 * image_name: Image name for new_image/rm_image command.
 * ssh_key: Key for ssh.
 * ssh_user: User for ssh.